 The above process should be repeated for every jettison of scheduled debris (stages, fairings, etc.).
 Unless they are dropped together and have similar ballistic characteristics, the risks from each piece should be treated separately.
 When using this method, it is important to realise that different elements of scheduled debris (stages, fairings, etc.) cannot be grouped in the same bivariate distribution unless they have the same mean impact point and downrange and crossrange uncertainties.
-If they do not, a new distribution must be computed for each.
+If they do not, a new distribution should be computed for each.
 However, two or more identical objects jettisoned at the same time with the same mean impact point can be treated together.
 The impact probability (for relatively small PI) is simply the product of the number of objects times the PI for one.

 Calculating probability of impact risk by the corridor method